WebSlinger88/Quizzical/README.md

 not too much verticle screen space is taken up.
 Similarly, this logo image was developed using Adobe XD.
 The first thing you should notice is the questions displayed on the Questions page.
 The questions themselves are displayed in a large font in gold text against a purple background, keeping to the theme of the Quizzical website.
 Below the question, the user will be presented with four possible answers each resembling a clickable button, much like those discovered on the Home page.
-When a user hovers their mouse over an answer button, the button will have a shine effect, this shine effect is called box-shadow.
+When a user hovers their mouse over an answer button, the button will have a highlight effect, this highlight effect is called box-shadow.
 Box-shadow is highly appealing to the eye and gives the user a better user experience.
 Below the answer buttons, there is a progress bar.
 The progress bar is a visual interpretation of how far through the user is in their game.
 As a user progresses through the game, the progress bar will fill.
 There are ten questions within the Quizzical game therefore the progress bar will fill ten per cent every time a question is answered.
 The progress bar has a gold border and a purple background, it fills with gold as the game progresses, keeping to the theme